-OVERALL EVALUATION: SECTION I. GENERAL SUMMARY, STATUS, APPROPRIATENESS AND EFFECTIVENESS OF MEASURABLE GOALS: Include information relevant to the implementation of each measurable goal, such as activities implemented to support the review, issuance and tracking of permits, inspections and receipt of complaints.
-Discuss activities to be carried out during the next reporting cycle.
-If addressing TMDL requirements, please indicate rationale for the activities chosen to address the pollutant of concern.
-(Note: Identify parties responsible for achieving the measurable goals and reference any reliance on another entity for achieving measurable goals.)
-Responsible Party Contact Name: Mike Debroisse Phone: \\\(401)767-9216\ Email: MDebroisse@woonsocketri.org IV.B.4.b.1 Indicate if the Sediment and Erosion Control and Control of Other Wastes at Construction Sites ordinance was not developed, adopted, and submitted to RIDEM, explain reasons why, submit proposed schedule for completion and identify person(s) / Department and/or parties responsible for the completion of this requirement.
-Date of Adoption: \ September 20, 1993, letter of authority to DEM 12/01/2010 If the Ordinance was amended in 2015, please indicate why changes were necessary.
-Please also indicate if amendments have been made based on the 2010 RI Stormwater Design and Installation Standards Manual, and provide references to the amended portions of the local codes/ordinances.
-The Woonsocket City Council formally adopted an "Erosion and Sediment Control Ordinance" (Ordinance Chapter 5803) on September 20, 1993.
-A signed letter from the City's Solicitor attesting to this ordinance's authority to carry out the applicable requirements of the RIPDES General Permit was provided to DEM in a letter dated December 1, 2010 and was provided with the Year 7 report.
-IV.B.4.b.6 Use the space below to describe actions taken as a result of receipt and consideration of information submitted by the public.
-The procedures for this measure were established during SWMPP development prior to Year 1.
-Public comments are received by the City Engineer, or another appropriate department at the City.
-No comments were received in 2015.
-In previous years, this measure has been appropriate and effective in addressing public concerns about soil erosion and sedimentation control involving new development.
-The Engineering Department is responsible for this measure.
-IV.B.4.b.8 Use the space below to describe activities and actions taken as a result of referring to the State non-compliant construction site operators.
-The operator may rely on the Department for assistance in enforcing the provisions of the RIPDES General Permit for Stormwater Discharges Associated with Construction Activity to the MS4 if the operator of the construction site fails to comply with the local and State requirements of the permit and the non-compliance results or has the potential to result in significant adverse environmental impacts.
-The procedures for this measure were established during SWMPP development prior to Year 1.
-The Engineering Department can close down and retract issued permits for any construction site found to be non-complaint.
-The Engineering Department has a list of State personnel that can be contacted for assistance with any non-compliant construction site operators.
-The City did not need to refer any non-compliant construction site operators to RIDEM in Year 11.
-The Engineering Department is responsible for this goal.
+Phone: (401) 767-9216 Email: MDebroisse@woonsocketri.org IV.B.4.b.1 not developed, adopted completion and identify requirement.
+Date of Adoption: Set If the Ordinance was an amendments have bee and Erosion Control and Control of Other Wastes at Construction Sites ordinance was , and submitted to RIDEM, explain reasons why, submit proposed schedule for person(s) / Department and/or parties responsible for the completion of this tember 20, 1993, letter of authority to DEM 12/01/2010 nended in 2018, please indicate why changes were necessary.
+Please also indicate if made based on the 2010 RI Stormwater Design and Installation Standards Manual , to the amended portions of the local codes/ordinances.
+September : requirement 20, 1993.
+A signed letter fro ts of the RIPDES General F eport.
+No amendments wer adopted an "Erosion and Sediment Control Ordinance" (Ordinance Chapter 5803) on m the City's Solicitor attesting to this ordinance's authority to carry out the applicable ermit was provided to DEM in a letter dated December 1, 2010 and was provided with a made in 2018.
+The Engineering Department was responsible for the completion of IV.B.4.b.6 Use the space below to submitted by the public describe actions taken as a result of receipt and consideration of information received by effective in a the City Engineer, or anoth established during SWMPP development prior to Year 1.
+Public comments are er appropriate department at the City.
+This measure continues to be appropriate and about soil erosion and sedimentation control involving new development.
+The for this measure.
+RIDEM rega Street and S agreement v water and ro the site ope regarding th arding unauthorized work on Sixth Avenue.
+An inspection with approved site plans, sp pof runoff.
+In response to a rator submitted revised site is issue are provided as At plaints in 2018; however the City was made aware of a public complaint received by a construction site less than 1 acre in size located near the intersection of Chestnut conducted by RIDEM staff determined that work was performed that was not in ecifically that an unauthorized ditch and berm were constructed to redirect surface etter to the site operator from RIDEM regarding required actions to correct the issue, plans and an application to RIDEM, which RIDEM accepted.
+The letters from RIDEM achment 14.
+The City supports RIDEM in all compliance and inspection efforts and the the site achieved compliance.
+IV.B.4.b.8 construction site opera provisions of the RIPDI the MS4 if the operator describe activities and actions taken as a result of referring to the State non-compliant ors.
+The operator may rely on the Department for assistance in enforcing the S General Permit for Stormwater Discharges Associated with Construction Activity to of the construction site fails to comply with the local and State requirements of the pliance results or has the potential to result in significant adverse environmental can shut do a list of Stat not need to wn sites and retract permits e personnel that can be co established during SWMPP development prior to Year 1.
+The Engineering Department for any construction site found to be non-complaint.
+The Engineering Department has tacted for assistance with any non-compliant construction site operators.
+The City did struction site operators to RIDEM in Year 15.
+The Engineering Department is

 Additional Measurable Goals and Activities